What is online therapy?

 Is seeing an online therapist confidential?

-All medical professionals, including therapists, are legally bound by a duty of confidentiality toward their patients, so no information will be shared without your consent.
-Your therapist will always request your consent and document it on the clinical notes before discussing any aspect of your care with any third parties, including your GP, other medical professionals, and even your family relatives and parents.
+Your therapist will always request your consent and document it on the clinical notes before discussing any aspect of your care with any third parties.
+This includes your GP, other medical professionals, and even your family relatives and parents.

 For more information about confidentiality, please read through the FAQ on Confidentiality and GP letters for therapy appointments.